Snowy-bellied hummingbird

-The snowy-bellied hummingbird or snowy-breasted hummingbird (Saucerottia edward), is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
+The snowy-bellied hummingbird (Saucerottia edward), also known as snowy-breasted hummingbird, is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
 It is found in mostly in Costa Rica and Panama with a few records in Colombia.

 Taxonomy and systematics

 The snowy-bellied hummingbird was formerly placed in the genus Amazilia.
 A molecular phylogenetic study published in 2014 found that the genus Amazilia was polyphyletic.
 In the revised classification to create monophyletic genera, the snowy-bellied hummingbird was moved by most taxonomic systems to the resurrected genus Saucerottia.
 However, BirdLife International's Handbook of the Birds of the World retains it in Amazilia.

 The snowy-bellied hummingbird has these four subspecies: